Re-import a Gradle Project and Try Again

 IntelliJ IDEA cannot reload only a office of your project, information technology reloads the whole project including modules and dependencies.

-If you configure a dependency through the Project Structure dialog (click the Project Structure button, from the main carte), the dependency will but appear in the IntelliJ IDEA Projection tool window, not in the Gradle tool window.
+If you configure a dependency through the Project Structure dialog (click , from the main carte), the dependency will but appear in the IntelliJ IDEA Projection tool window, not in the Gradle tool window.
 Annotation that the next time you re-import your project, IntelliJ IDEA will remove the added dependency since IntelliJ Thought considers the Gradle configuration equally a single source of truth.

-3. Click the Build icon on the status bar to view the results of the sync in the Build tool window.
+Click on the status bar to view the results of the sync in the Build tool window.

 Configure the auto-reload

-Alternatively, In the Gradle tool window, click Build Tools Settings and select the Motorcar-Reload Settings option.
+Alternatively, In the Gradle tool window, click and select the Motorcar-Reload Settings option.

 Every fourth dimension you lot manually change the Gradle build script in the editor, you need to load the changes.
 IntelliJ Thought displays a notification icon in the right part of the editor suggesting to Load Gradle Changes made to the project (Ctrl+Shift+O).